vsanjeevi/SealDev/README.md

+OnDemand Pluggable Modular Homomorphic Encryption Engine for Privacy Preserving Operations

+Homomoprhic Encryption capabilities provided by Microsoft SEAL Library.

+Codebase is modular i.e there are four different modules for key generation, encryption, homomorphic computation and decryption.

+This code base generates 4 executables: Sealkeygen, Sealencrypt,Sealcompute and Sealdecrypt

+Since executables are generated, they can be used to build installation files

+Description

+Executable Name : Sealkeygen

+1) Generates Private key and Public key and stores them in /tmp/sk and /tmp/pk files respectively

+Executable Name : Sealencrypt

+1) Takes input from commandline for data value
+2) Uses Publick Key from /tmp/pk for encryption
+3) Stores generated ciphertext value in /tmp/en

+Executable Name : Sealcompute

+1) Uses /tmp/en to read the ciphertext of data value
+2) computes square Homomorphically
+3) stores generated ciphertext of square data value in /tmp/ensq

+Executable Name : Sealdecrypt

+1) Uses Secret Key from /tmp/sk
+2) Uses /tmp/ensq to read the ciphertext of square data value
+3) Displays the decrypted ciphertext value to standard output stream
+4) Deletes all the /tmp files generated

 # Microsoft SEAL

 Microsoft SEAL is an easy-to-use open-source ([MIT licensed](LICENSE)) homomorphic encryption library developed by the Cryptography and Privacy Research group at Microsoft.